simonbermudez/saimon.ca/README.md

 ## 🤝 Contributing

-This is a showcase project for saimon.ca.
+This is a showcase project for saimon.
 For suggestions or improvements:

 1. Fork the repository
 2. Create a feature branch